-If this method is applied specifically for the qualitative identification volatiles other than ethanol, ethanol calibrators and controls need not be included in the analysis run.
+If this method is applied specifically for the qualitative identification of volatiles other than ethanol, ethanol calibrators and controls need not be included in the analysis run.

-1.3 EQUIPMENT
+EQUIPMENT 1.3

 Agilent 7890A Gas Chromatograph (GC) configured with a Flame 1.3.1 Ionization Detector (FID) (Figure 2).